- Book online & save

 Winter is coming!

-During the winter months, you will notice that the lights in our penguin enclosure will be in low light or going into a sunset cycle of reds and that the penguins will be settling in for a night’s sleep.
+During the winter months, you will notice that the lights in our penguin habitat will be in low light or going into a sunset cycle of reds and that the penguins will be settling in for a night’s sleep.
 This is to ensure we closely match the conditions found in the Southern Hemisphere – where Gentoo penguins are found.
 The variation in light cycles and temperature is designed to encourage their natural seasonal behaviour including a yearly moult, nesting, and breeding.
 At this time of year, that means the sun sets earlier at Penguin Point.
 This practice is based on years of worldwide experience in maintaining the best possible conditions and to ensure that Gentoo penguins breed successfully.

 Love is in the air